ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/Interview-with-wildfire-PIO.md

 # Interview with Wildfire Public Information Officer and Volunteer Firefighter, Redding, California (11/24/2024)

-I interviewed a wildfire Public Information Officer and volunteer firefighter in Redding, California, to get background information on the most useful types of data to collect when developing a machine learning-based wildfire prediction tool, with a focus on wildfire spread.
+I interviewed a wildfire public information officer and volunteer firefighter in Redding, California, to get background information on the most useful types of data to collect when developing a machine learning-based wildfire prediction tool, with a focus on wildfire spread.

 **What fires were you involved in?** I worked on: August Complex Fire (2020), Hirz Fire (2018), McFarland and Monument Fires(2021), South Fire(2019).